SafeExamBrowser/seb-mac-verificator/README.md

 Open SafeExamBrowser.xcworkspace in a recent version of Xcode (currently 13.4.1) and switch to the SEBVerificator scheme to build it.

-Currently main reflects SEB for macOS/iOS 3.1.
+Currently the main branch reflects SEB for macOS/iOS 3.1.
 This is the first version using a unified macOS/iOS/iPadOS Xcode project (Xcode workspace with both macOS and iOS targets).
 In addition, the same Xcode project contains now a SEBVerificator target (as this stand-alone tool shares code with the SEB applications).

 All information about Safe Exam Browser you'll find at http://safeexambrowser.org, especially see https://safeexambrowser.org/developer/overview.html.
 Other documentation is available in the according repositories.
 Search discussions boards if you don't find  information in the manual and SEB How To document (see links on page Support).